askvader/askvader/README.md

 ## Askvader

-Askvader is an experimental purely functional language based on [Dhall]() which compiles to distributed systems.
-It can be run on top of AWS or Kubernetes.
+Askvader is an experimental compiler from [Dhall]() to distributed systems running in the cloud.
 The implementation currently uses [Terraform](), [Packer]() and [NixOS]() to create and manage the underlying resources, which means Askvader is also a high-level interface to some of the most powerful cloud provisioning tools.

 [Examples](#examples) · [Tracker](https://github.com/askvader/askvader/issues)